Hmong customs and culture

 Students performing a traditional dance at a high school on the outskirts of Vientiane, Laos.
-Many Hmong families are moving into lowland villages, and are becoming more integrated into Lao life but still retain a strong sense of their own culture and heritage.
+Many Hmong families are moving into lowland villages and are becoming more integrated into Lao life but still retain a strong sense of their own culture and heritage.
 This performance was in appreciation of Big Brother Mouse, a literacy project that had visited the school that day with books and interactive educational activities.

-The Hmong people are an ethnic group currently native to several countries, believed to have come from the Yangtze river basin area in southern China.
-The Hmong are known in China as the Miao, which encompasses not only Hmong, but also other related groups such as Hmu, Qo Xiong, and A-Hmao.
-There is debate about usage of this term, especially amongst Hmong living in the West, as it is believed by some to be derogatory, although Hmong living in China still call themselves by this name.
-Throughout recorded history, the Hmong have remained identifiable as Hmong because they have maintained the Hmong language, customs, and ways of life while adopting the ways of the country in which they live.
-In the 1960s and 1970s, many Hmong were secretly recruited by the American CIA to fight against communism during the Vietnam War.
-After American armed forces pulled out of Vietnam the Pathet Lao, a communist regime, took over in Laos and ordered the prosecution and re-education of all those who had fought against its cause during the war.
-While many Hmong are still left in Laos, Thailand, Vietnam, Myanmar, and China (which is home to one of the biggest Hmong populations in the world, 5 million), since 1975 many Hmong have fled Laos in fear of persecution.
-Housed in Thai refugee camps during the 1980s, many have resettled in countries such as the United States, French Guiana, Australia, France, Germany, as well as some who have chosen to stay in Thailand in hope of returning to their own land.
+The Hmong people are an ethnic group currently native to several countries and believed to have originated in the Yangtze River Basin in southern China.
+Throughout recorded history, the Hmong have remained identifiable as Hmong because they have maintained the Hmong language, customs, and ways of life while adopting the ways of the country in which they live, including Laos, Thailand, Vietnam, Myanmar, and China—which is home to one of the biggest Hmong populations in the world (5 million)—as well as the United States, French Guiana, Australia, France, and Germany.
 In the United States, new generations of Hmong are gradually assimilating into American society while being taught Hmong culture and history by their elders.
-Many fear that as the older generations pass on, the knowledge of the Hmong among Hmong Americans and other parts of the Hmong diaspora will die as well.
+Many fear that as the older generations pass on, the knowledge of the Hmong among Hmong Americans and other parts of the Hmong diaspora will die, as well.